opensavannah/savmaps/README.md

 ## What skills do I need?
 No special technology skills will be needed to participate.
 As long as you can enter data into a spreadsheet, you'll be able to contribute to the project in a meaningful and impactful way.
 We'll need a mix of designers, data people, GIS types, a couple of JavaScript developers, and plenty of creative problem-solvers, but, most importantly, we'll need community members with locality knowledge from across the area to make the project a success.
 All contributors will be credited for their work by having their names listed on the landing page for the web app.

-## Will there be food?
-As usual, we'll have Mellow Mushroom, sodas, beer and other snacks to keep us fueled throughout the evening.
-Please direct any special dietary needs you may have (other than vegetarianism) to yall@opensavannah.org as soon as possible.

-*Addendum: We're currently accepting applications of interest to serve as the Project Lead and/or Deputy Project Lead and/or Project Contributors for SavMaps.
-If interested in taking on a leadership role for this project, please fill out the quick form here.*

----

 # REPOSITORY NOTES